How To Browse Privately After Congress Nixed FCC Protections

 Regardless of what happens in the future, these tools can be used right now to drastically reduce the amount of tracking ISPs and wireless carriers can do to you.
 If you’re serious about privacy, or at least not wanting internet providers to sell your data without consent, you may want to start using some of these tools today.

-I haven't read it yet but there's link to an article about VPN's having some susceptibility to the new rulings too on [H]ardOcp.
+I haven't read it yet but there's link to an article about VPN's having some susceptibility to the new rulings too on ardOcp.

 Sometimes the solutions aren't all technical.